Organization: Denver Children’s HomeTitle: Overnight Youth Treatment Counselor

 - Ability to gain clearance through the Colorado Central Registry of Child Abuse and neglect (TRAILS).

-- Have or obtain First Aid and CPR certification.
+- Have or obtain and maintain First Aid and CPR certification.

 - Be a Qualified Driver as defined by the DCH Automobile Insurance Policy and complete DCH Van Training to become transport eligible.